zemmsoares/awesome-rices/README.md

 To the extent possible under law, Miguel Soares has waived all copyright and related or neighboring rights to this work under the [CC0 1.0 Universal](LICENSE) license.

-##### \*Disclaimer: This repository contains links to other repositories.
+<sub><sup>**Disclaimer:** This repository contains links to other repositories.
 While we aim to only link to repositories of high quality, we cannot guarantee the safety or reliability of the content found within.
-Please be aware of this before using anyone else's scripts or dotfiles.
+Please be aware of this before using anyone else's scripts or dotfiles.</sup></sub>